powerhousepro69/videoinfox/readme.md

 ### *Where video download and play is a clipboard copy away . . .*

-#### NEW: &nbsp; -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue
+#### Next feature in the works: &nbsp; Search will be added to browse.
+Search a playlist using a keyword.

 #### Fix: The playlist directory wasn't always being written the .nfo file.
 This causes browse to fail.